 - Many professional bodies offer their qualifications via distance learning either through accredited providers or directly to their student members.

-- MOOCs – massive open online courses – are free online courses hosted on platforms developed by universities, major companies, professional bodies and other institutions, often in partnership with each other.
+- MOOCs – massive open online courses – are free and paid-for online courses hosted on platforms developed by universities, major companies, professional bodies and other institutions, often in partnership with each other.
 Well-established examples of MOOC platforms include Coursera, edX, FutureLearn and OpenLearn (part of The Open University).
 MOOCs are usually short courses in very specific topics.

-The pros of distance learning
+The pros of learning online

 1. Flexibility